Nike profit tops targets but margins disappoint some

 Nike gross margins rose 50 basis points to 44.2 percent in the reported quarter, in line with average analysts’ estimate, according to Thomson Reuters I/B/E/S.

-“The numbers are good, but they weren’t wow enough,” said Jeff Auxier, founder & portfolio manager, Auxier Asset Management.
+“The numbers are good, but they weren’t wow enough,” said Jeff Auxier, founder & portfolio manager at Auxier Asset Management.

-For the second quarter, Nike forecast revenue growth and gross margin expansion similar to the reported quarter.
+For the second quarter, during which it launched its campaign featuring former NFL quarterback Colin Kaepernick, Nike forecast revenue growth and gross margin expansion similar to the reported quarter.

+Many analysts said the campaign plays to Nike’s core demographics in the United States, and has translated to 61 percent more merchandise sold during the period, according to Thomson Reuters Proprietary Research.

 The Oregon-based athletic shoe maker also expects costs to grow in the low teens in the current quarter on higher investments in its digital platform and sports marketing during kickoff of the NBA and NFL seasons.